Administration and Supervision (Ph.D.)

 - Two references; and

-- A satisfactory score on the Graduate Record Exam (GRE) or the Miller Analogies Test (MAT) with test scores less than five years old.
+- A satisfactory score (optional) on the Graduate Record Exam (GRE) or the Miller Analogies Test (MAT) with test scores less than five years old.